-Charity climb of Mount Kilimanjaro for Moving Mountains
+Charity trek of Mount Kilimanjaro for Moving Mountains

-At 5895 metres, to climb Kilimanjaro is a great challenge, not to be underestimated, but feasible for a regular hill walker or active person who's looking to combine a high mountain adventure with the magic of a trip to Africa, whilst raising funds for some amazing projects in wonderful communities.
+At 5895 metres a Kilimanjaro Charity Climb is a great challenge, not to be underestimated, but feasible for a regular hill walker or active person who's looking to combine a high mountain adventure with the magic of a trip to Africa, whilst raising funds for some amazing projects in wonderful communities.
 As a charity trek it is well known but for good reason, it's simply a fantastic climb to the roof of Africa and a really enjoyable challenge.

-Since we are a mountaineering company we can give you excellent advice from your first phone call, throughout your fundraising and pre trek period, throughout your climb to the Kilimanjaro summit and home again.
+Since we are a mountaineering company we can give you excellent advice from your first phone call, throughout your fundraising and pre trek period, throughout your mountain climb for charity to the summit of Kilimanjaro and home again.
 We can organise a post trek safari or a visit to some the Charity projects, there are lots of options for you!

 This climb is via the 7 day Machame route, which is a camping route and we hope for a team of up to twenty five in total.

 Moving Mountains' work includes educational support programmes, construction and development of school facilities and vital community infrastructure, support for health programmes and medical centres, environmental projects, capacity building work and support for organisational development, vocational training and employment and economic development initiatives.
 So as well as taking part in a truly magical trek of a lifetime to the top of the highest mountain in Africa you'll also help us to continue to move mountains for disadvantaged children, families and communities across the world.

 Whats it like to climb Mount Kilimanjaro for charity?